Tomáš Seidan

-Tomáš Seidan (6 September 1830, in Prague – 4 December 1890, in Prague) was a Czech sculptor and art teacher.
+Tomáš Seidan (6 September 1830 – 4 December 1890) was a Czech sculptor and art teacher.

 Biography

+Seidan was born in Prague on 6 September 1830.
 He was one of nine children born to Antonín Seidan, an engraver in Prague's Old Town.
 He began studying sculpture with the brothers, Josef and Emanuel Max.
 From 1843 to 1845, he was a student at the Academy of Fine Arts, Prague, where his primary teacher was the genre painter, Christian Ruben.
 This was during a period when there were a series of educational reforms, favoring Realism over Academicism.